kubernetes/website/content/en/docs/concepts/storage/storage-classes.md

 By default, the `Immediate` mode indicates that volume binding and dynamic provisioning occurs once the PVC is created.
-For storage backends that are topology-constrained and not globally accessible from all nodes in the cluster (for example, a zonal disk, or a local volume), this causes volumes to be bound or provisioned without knowledge of the pod's scheduling requirements, and can result in unschedulable pods.
+For storage backends that are topology-constrained and not globally accessible from all Nodes in the cluster, Volumes will be bound or provisioned without knowledge of the Pod's scheduling requirements.
+This may result in unschedulable Pods.

-To address this issue, the `WaitForFirstConsumer` mode can be specified which will delay binding and provisioning until a pod using the PVC is created.
+A cluster administrator can address this issue by specifying the `WaitForFirstConsumer` mode which will delay the binding and provisioning of a Volume until a Pod using the PVC is created.
-Volumes will be selected or provisioned with the appropriate topology that is compatible with the pod's scheduling constraints, including but not limited to, [resource requirements](/docs/concepts/configuration/manage-compute-resources-container), [node selectors](/docs/concepts/configuration/assign-pod-node/#nodeselector), [pod affinity and
+Volumes will be selected or provisioned conforming to the topology that is specified by the Pod's scheduling constraints.
+These include, but are not limited to, [resource requirements](/docs/concepts/configuration/manage-compute-resources-container), [node selectors](/docs/concepts/configuration/assign-pod-node/#nodeselector), [pod affinity and